KamilGos/MarkovDecisionProblem/README.md

 This code use gnuplot library to print the utilities for every iteration.
 Using gruplot require additional software.
 Here is the description: https://pypi.org/project/PyGnuplot/
 <br>
 If you don't want to just Gnuplot, then just change the <b>USE_GNUPLOT</b> flag in main.py to <b>False</b>

+## World file structure
+The world must be created using the following symbols in .txt file: